-- Proof: The items on this menu allow you to add steps to proofs, to begin and end subproofs, to check the correctness of proofs, and to display step numbers. - Goal: The items on this menu allow your instructor to set goals in problems and allow you to see whether any special constraints apply to the goals. - Window: This menu gives you access to various Fitch files you have open, and allows you to change the font and appearance of your open windows. - Help: This menu allows you to get help on using the application, and also to check whether updates are available.
+- Proof: The items on this menu allow you to add steps to proofs, to begin and end subproofs, to check the correctness of proofs, and to display step numbers. - Goal: The items on this menu allow your instructor to set goals in problems and allow you to see whether any special constraints apply to the goals. - Window: This menu gives you access to various Fitch files you have open, and allows you to change the font and appearance of your open windows.

-4.1.2 The proof tool bar
+4.1.2 The tool bar